Geoffrey Pattie: Early life, education and military service

-Military service

 From 1959 through 1966, he served with the Queen's Royal Rifles and achieved the rank of captain.
-He served as honorary colonel of the 4th Battalion, Royal Green Jackets since January 1996.
+He served as honorary colonel of the 4th Battalion, Royal Green Jackets from January 1996.

 Business

 Pattie was a director at advertising agency Collett Dickenson Pearce from 1966 until 1979, as managing director from 1969 to 1973.

-During the 1990s he held several senior marketing positions in companies belonging to General Electric Company, including Marconi Defence Systems and was Marketing Director of the group itself from 1997–99.
+During the 1990s he held several senior marketing positions in companies belonging to General Electric Company, including Marconi Defence Systems and was Marketing Director of the group itself from 1997 to 1999.
 Pattie was the founding Chairman of Strategic Communications Laboratories where he was also Director until he resigned from that position in 2008; the company offered "psychological warfare" services aimed at influencing elections, and later became known to a wider audience as a result of the Facebook–Cambridge Analytica data scandal involving its subsidiary.
 He was senior partner at Terrington Management retiring in December 2015.